-Q. Will the device have Internet filtering?
+Q. Does the device have Internet filtering?

 A. Yes.
-All devices used have filtering settings previously determined and set by the technology department.
+All devices have filtering settings previously determined and set by the technology department.
 This filtering setting apply both at school and while the device is outside the school network (e.g. at home, or at a free hotspot).
 Parents can use one of the “Parental Control” options available in the Chrome Store, or configure an openDNS solution in your home router (see the Internet Safety page on the Technology website for more information) if they want to tailor their children web filtering experience on top of school provided settings.

 Q. Do you have any information/recommendations for us regarding internet safety?

 A. Yes.
 You can access the following links to retrieve tips and guidelines relating to internet safety:

 Q. Where can students use their devices on campus?

 A. Students are able to use their devices while in their classroom.
 They are also be allowed to use it in other common areas such as the Media Center.
 The device can connect to the Internet wherever there is wireless coverage.